Pravila00/Belkan-AI/README.md

 * It uses OpenGL for the graphic interview.
 * The player has a quantity of movements and energy, these algorithms balance both things for getting the highest number of points in the map.
 * In addition, there are some objects some training shoes or bathing suite in the map for expending less energy if water or countryside fields.
+* This project uses differents data structures for optimizing the execution time of the algorithms.
+For example it uses queues, sets, arrays, lists, etc.

 ![](Belkan.gif)